enkidevs/curriculum/python/python-core/looping/break-and-continue-statements.md

 ## Revision

-Which keyword is used to terminate the current loop?
+Which keyword is used to terminate a loop before it's finished executing?

 ???